 I’ve also included a few tools that we don’t use, but do have a good reputation that might serve you better.

 At the heart of most digital businesses you’ll find a website.

 We use WordPress and can’t see that changing any time soon.

 - WordPress.org – It’s the world’s most popular choice for building self-hosted websites and blogs and currently powers 31% of the sites you see online.
 You can download and install it manually, but the easiest way to install it is through your web hosting company.

-- WordPress.com – This is the place to go if you want to try blogging for free.
+- WordPress.com – This is the place to go if you want to try Working with WordPress for free.
 You can set up a basic account with nothing more than an email address.